Having Hard Conversations

 You will leave with a repeatable framework you can use for the rest of your career.

-• has an employee who keeps showing up late, underperforming, or pushing boundaries and you are unsure how to address it without escalating
+• Has an employee who keeps showing up late, underperforming, or pushing boundaries and you are unsure how to address it without escalating

-• needs to correct a colleague but worries about workplace politics or retaliation
+• Needs to correct a colleague but worries about workplace politics or retaliation

-• has to manage up and give feedback to a supervisor carefully
+• Has to manage up and give feedback to a supervisor carefully

-• feels emotionally drained after tense staff or patron interactions
+• Feels emotionally drained after tense staff or patron interactions

-• knows documentation matters but is not confident structuring it correctly
+• Knows documentation matters but is not confident structuring it correctly

 THIS COURSE CONSISTS OF 2 ON-DEMAND MODULES: